ARTICLE I

 5.1 Officers.
 The Officers of the Foundation are the President, Secretary, Treasurer and Executive Director and such other Officers as the Foundation Board may determine.

-5.3 Terms for Members of the Academic Senate for California Community College’s Board of Directors.
-Members of the Academic Senate for California Community College’s Board of Directors, other than the Executive Director, shall serve no more than a total of three (3) years on the board, with the exception of a member who serves as President who shall be limited to a total of four (4) years on the board.
-The Board of Directors of the Academic Senate for California Community Colleges may make exceptions to these term limits.
+5.3 Terms for Members of the Academic Senate’s Board of Directors.
+Members of the ASCCC Board of Directors, other than the Executive Director, shall serve no more than a total of three (3) years on the board, with the exception of a member who serves as President who shall be limited to a total of four (4) years on the board.
+The Board of Directors of the ASCCC may make exceptions to these term limits.

 5.4 Vacancies During a Term.
-The Board of Directors of the Academic Senate for California Community Colleges shall fill any vacancies for directors listed in section 5.02 of this article at any time.
+The President of the ASCCC, in consultation with the Foundation President, shall fill any vacancies for directors listed in section 5.2 of this article at any time.
+If the vacancy is for the President position, the appointment will be done by ASCCC President and ASCCC Executive Director.

 5.5 Duties.
 The Officers perform those duties assigned to them by the Foundation Board, including those duties which the Foundation Board shall set forth in specific position descriptions for each Officer.
 The President shall serve as the presiding Officer of the Foundation Board.
 In the absence of the President, the Secretary shall serve as presiding officer.

-5.6 Executive Director. .
-Unless specified by the Board of Directors of the Academic Senate for California Community Colleges, the Executive Director of the Academic Senate for California Community Colleges shall serve as the Executive Director of the Foundation.
-In consultation with the Board of Directors of the Foundation, the Board of Directors of the Academic Senate for California Community Colleges may select a different Executive Director for the Foundation.
-The Executive Director of the Foundation is hereby declared a non-voting director of the Foundation Board of Directors with the terms and conditions of employment being specified in an appropriate employment contract.
+5.6 Executive Director.
+Unless specified by the Board of Directors of the ASCCC, the Executive Director of the ASCCC shall serve as the Executive Director of the Foundation.
+In consultation with the Board of Directors of the Foundation, the Board of Directors of the ASCCC may select a different Executive Director for the Foundation.
+The Executive Director of the Foundation is hereby declared a non-voting attendee of the Foundation Board of Directors’ meetings with the terms and conditions of employment being specified in an appropriate employment contract.
 The Executive Director shall manage the daily activities of the Foundation subject to Foundation Board policy and general oversight.

 ARTICLE VI